 When wandering in a rainforest there is a connection that takes place, a very special connection with Mother Nature.
-It is surprisingly dark, cool, and safe.
+It is surprisingly dark, cool, and humid.
 The essence of the planet is there, unchanged, strong and fragile, enchanting and beautiful.
 The modern world and big cities suddenly cease to exist and nothing matters so much anymore.

 - Puerto Viejo de Sarapiqui